<-Architecture and Operation Go to ToC Items->

 3. Actions

-– Author The Action of a Process producing an Item based on provided Items, Data, Qualifiers.
+Author The Action of a Process producing an Item based on provided Items and their Data and Qualifiers.

-– Discover The Action of a Process providing a Discovery Response Item relevant to the intended discovery.
+Discover The Action of a Process providing a Discovery Response Item relevant to the Items or Processes that are intended to be discovered.

-– Hide The Action of a Process making the ID of an Item unavailable to all Processes, but to itself.
+Hide The Action of a Process making the ID of an Item unavailable to all other Processes.

-– Identify The Action of a Process producing an Item from Data, Qualifier, and Model Rights.
+Identify The Action of a Process producing and labelling an Item from Data, its Qualifier, and Model Rights.

-– Inform The Action of a Process providing an Information Response about an Item or Process Item.
+Inform The Action of a Process providing an Information Response Item about an Item or Process.

-– MM-Animate The Action of a Process animating an MM-Embedded Item with a Stream or Command Item.
+MM-Animate The Action of a Process animating an MM-Added Item with a Stream or Command Item.

-– MM-Add The Action of a Process placing an Item at an M-Location with a Spatial Attitude in a non-perceptible state.
+MM-Add The Action of a Process placing an Item at an M-Location with a Spatial Attitude with a specified perceptible or imperceptible state.

-– MM-Move The Action of a Process moving an MM-Added Item from an M-Location to another M-Location preserving any change that may have been effected on the Item since it was MM=Added.
+MM-Move The Action of a Process moving an MM-Added Item from an M-Location to another M-Location along a Trajectory, preserving any change that may have been effected on the Item since it was MM-Added.

-– Modify The Action of a Process producing a new Item starting from an existing Item using new Data and Qualifier.
+Modify The Action of a Process producing a new Item starting from an existing Item using new Data and possibly with a new Qualifier.

-– MU-Animate The Action of a Process animating an MU-Added R-Item with a
+MU-Animate The Action of a Process animating an MU-Added R-Item with

 – A stream Item equivalent to the one used to animate the Persona of which the R-Item is an Analogue Twin, or

-– A specific command applied to an Item that is reflected to the R-Item that is its Analogue Twin.
+– A specific command applied to an Item that is reflected in the R-Item that is its Analogue Twin.

 1. Resize the Item by Rx, Ry, Rz along the Item’s axes.